java/devjava-content/app/pages/learn/01_tutorial/03_getting-to-know-the-language/02_basics/00_language-basics.md

 description: "Getting to know the basics of the Java language."
 ---

-This part of the tutorial covers the basics of the language, including: variables, operators, expressions, statements, blocks and control flow statements.
+This part of the tutorial covers the basics of the language, including variables, operators, expressions, statements, blocks and control flow statements.